 Background

-The purpose of extended appointment is to provide and protect academic freedom and job security for librarians.
+An extended appointment provides and protects academic freedom and job security for librarians.
 The extended appointment is a pledge by the university of continuing employment to a librarian for a period of three years.
 The extended appointment is not a pledge of a specific administrative position or job assignment.
-Annual salary for each year of the extended appointment shall be in accordance with section III, Salary Increments.
 Changes in rank or position shall not affect the extended appointment.

 Eligibility